-Table 7 Sensitivity to Different Variants of Socioeconomic Quota: Simulations we propose using two lotteries, one to order families and the other to break ties among siblings.
+Centralized procedures to assign students to schools are becoming the norm in many countries.
+This trend highlights the need to study these systems beyond the stylized models in the literature, as specific practical nuances can play a critical role.
+In this paper, we describe the design and implementation of the new school choice system in Chile, which expands previous applications by focusing on increasing the chances that siblings are assigned to the same school.
+In particular, we propose using two lotteries, one to order families and the other to break ties among siblings.
 Also, our mechanism updates students' preferences to prioritize siblings getting assigned to the same school if they are part of a family application.
-Our results show that these features improve the fraction of siblings assigned to the same school by 13% compared to the standard approach of breaking ties at the student level.
+Our results show that these features improve the fraction of siblings assigned to the same school by 13% compared with the standard approach of breaking ties at the student level.
 Apart from facilitating the joint allocation of siblings, our solution accounts for all the other requirements that are part of the system, including different priorities, quotas, and the assignment of students currently enrolled.

-The experience of implementing a large-scale nationwide system stresses the importance of having a continuous collaboration with policy makers, and the need of implementing changes in small steps.
+The experience of implementing a large-scale nationwide system stresses the importance of having a continuous collaboration with policymakers, and the need of implementing changes in small steps.
 Having a gradual implementation allows us to learn from the experience, continuously improve the system, and gives time to the general public-and final users of the system-to get information, learn, and understand the new system's benefits.
 Overall, we will continue working to improve the system, increasing its efficiency and fairness to give all students equal opportunities, regardless of their background.